Reflection Blueprints

 Prerequisites: Basic familiarity with Cognitive Traces

-Related: Tripwires, CTQ Evaluation, Governance Contracts, ACGP-1004 Specification
+Related: Tripwires, Cognitive Traces, Runtime Governance Contracts, ACGP-3 Specification

 TL;DR (30 Seconds)